TeroHannula/sha3sum/README.md

 sha3sum --help

 l = hash length in bits, value can be 224, 256, 384 or 512
-q = quiet, output the hash only, not filename or hash lenght
+q = quiet, output the hash only, not filename or hash length
 file = the file to be hashed

 ## Examples